Incoming Residents Frequently Asked Questions

 Will QuantiFERON-TB Gold (interferon-gamma release assay) testing be accepted as an alternative to the tuberculin skin test?

 No, not under usual circumstances.
 QFT is not used for routine TB surveillance at Upstate.
 A TST must be placed to establish a baseline for future testing.

 What if tuberculin skin testing was positive in the past?

 Proper documentation of the positive reaction is required (date, facility that administered the TST, and millimeters of induration).
-A chest x-ray report within 6 months of beginning employment will be required.
-If you have received INH treatment, please provide date of start and completion of treatment.
+A chest x-ray report within 1 year prior to employment is required.
+If you have received INH treatment, please provide the start and completion dates of treatment.

 What if health clearance is not completed?